 To calculate average daily sales, simply divide total sales for a period of time by the number of days in the period.

 Understanding lead time is key to proper inventory control.
-The right inventory management software can help you forecast better, uncover more data and make better ordering decisions.
-While inventory management software can be complex, frustrating and expensive, Sortly’s intuitive, affordable inventory app offers all the features you need, at a fraction of the price.
-(There’s even a forever-free plan!)
+The right inventory management software can help you forecast better, uncover more data, and make better ordering decisions.
+While inventory management software can be complex, frustrating, and expensive, Sortly’s intuitive, affordable inventory app offers all the features you need, at a fraction of the price of other inventory management solutions.

-With features like barcode/QR code scanning, low stock alerts, customize reports and a visual, picture-rich inventory dashboard, you’ll always know what you’ve got on hand.
+With features like barcode/QR code scanning, low stock alerts, customized reports, and a visual, picture-rich inventory dashboard, you’ll always know what you’ve got on hand.
 Plus, it’s easy to find the numbers you need to calculate key inventory control formulas and ratios.

 Ready to get your inventory under control?
 Start your two-week trial of Sortly today!